 Surprising Ways to Influence and Improve Online Behavior

 We live in a world of screens.
 Many of us spend the majority of our waking lives interacting with devices.
-Behavioral economist Shlomo Benartzi is studying how we think, and act, differently on screens—how we respond to different nudges and cues, and make choices we wouldn’t make offline.
+Behavioral economist Shlomo Benartzi studies how we think and act differently on screens—responding to nudges and cues to make choices we wouldn’t make offline.
 The implications for educators, healthcare providers, retailers, and policy makers are profound.

 “This book is a real eye-opener.
 It describes how we really function in a screen-based society, and how the digital world is changing our thinking about ourselves and others.”— Robert Shiller, winner of the Nobel Prize in Economics

-Recently, Benartzi launched (and became Chief Scientist for) the California Digital Nudge Initiative: a collaboration with Senate President pro Tempore Kevin de León to better serve the state of California and transform government-level operations.
-Along with Richard Thaler (co-author of Nudge), he also pioneered the Save More Tomorrow™ program (SMarT), designed to help employees increase their savings rates over time.
+He currently serves as chief scientist for the California Digital Nudge Initiative, which serves the state of California, helping people make better choices through key tech and behavioral insights.
+Millions of Americans have saved money, found college more affordable, and conserved more energy through private and public work with the digital “nudges” Benartzi engineers.
+He is also the co-creator of the Save More Tomorrow™ program (SMarT), designed to help employees increase their savings rates over time.
 At one organization, SMarT increased employee savings rates from 3.5% to 13.6%.
 The program is now offered by more than half of the large retirement plans in the U.S. and a growing number of plans worldwide.
-It’s also been incorporated in the Pension Protection Act of 2006, helping millions of Americans boost their retirement savings.

 Since its inception, UCLA Professor Shlomo Benartzi’s Save More Tomorrow™ program has increased the savings rates of more than 10 million Americans.
 This new keynote distills the tenets of his program to communicate and instruct on the power of personalized finance.
 In the age of Amazon and Google, customers have come to expect a high level of personalization—it’s time for the financial industry to do the same.
 By combining the latest insights of behavioral economics with engaging digital tools, it’s possible to assess an individual for a variety of mental biases and tendencies that have a large impact on our financial choices.
 Benartzi’s talk will explain: